 The "leave it" command is used to prevent your dog from picking things up.
-It allows you to tell your dog not to touch things that you don't want him to have, like a child's toy or a dirty tissue or any one of the hundreds of things he may try to pick up and chew.
-This command can also keep your dog from eating something that might be harmful to him.
+It allows you to tell your dog not to touch things that you don't want it to have, like a child's toy or a dirty tissue or any one of the hundreds of things dogs try to pick up and chew.
+It can also keep your dog from eating something that might be harmful.

-Training sessions should be kept short and upbeat.
-About 5 minutes for each training session is enough.
-If your training sessions go on too long, your dog may become frustrated and start making mistakes.
+Don't worry about this taking too much time either.
+Training sessions should be kept short and upbeat; about 5 minutes per session is enough.
+If your training sessions go on for too long, your dog may become frustrated and start making mistakes.

 To start, take one of the treats in your hand and allow your dog to see it.
-As soon as he is interested in the treat, give him the command "leave it," and close your hand so that he cannot get the treat.
+As soon as it is interested in the treat, give the command "leave it."
+Close your hand so the dog cannot get the treat.

 At first, most dogs will stick their nose in your hand and possibly nibble on your fingers or paw at your hand in an attempt to get to the treat.
-As soon as your dog stops trying and pulls away a little, praise him (or click your clicker) and give him a treat.
-The treat you give him should be a different one than the one you told him to leave.
+As soon as your dog stops trying and pulls away a little, offer praise (or click your clicker) and give it a treat.
+The treat you give your dog should be a different treat than the one you told it to leave.

 It's very important that you keep the treat covered at all times when you are in the beginning stages of training this command.
-If you accidentally allow your dog to get a treat before you give the click or praise, he will try even harder to get the treat next time.
-One or two mistakes will not make much of a difference, but if your dog is getting the treat a few times each training session, it is going to take him much longer to understand what "leave it" means.
+If you accidentally allow your dog to get a treat before you give the click or praise, it will try even harder to get the treat next time.
+One or two mistakes will not make much of a difference.
+However, if your dog is getting the treat a few times during each training session, it is going to take much longer for them to understand what "leave it" means.

-Once your dog is consistently backing away from your hand, you can make things more difficult by increasing the time you make him wait for the treat.
-In the beginning, you should give the dog a treat the second he pulls back from your hand.
-You can slowly add a few seconds until you are able to go several minutes while your dog waits patiently for his treat.
+Once your dog is consistently backing away from your hand, you can make things more difficult by increasing the time you make it wait for the treat.
+In the beginning, you should give the dog a treat the second it pulls back from your hand.
+You can slowly add a few seconds until you are able to go several minutes while your dog waits patiently for the treat.